YouthBuild

 Occupational Skills Training

-Participants will engage in “job-shadowing” with other industry professionals to include bricklayers; electricians, plumbers, framing contractors, painters, cabinetry carpenters and more.
-Successful completion of this training will result in participants obtaining credentials in Home builders Institute Pre-Apprentice Certificate Training and OSHA.The occupational skills training component prepares youth to gain placement into career pathways and/or further education or training.
+Participants will engage in “job shadowing” with other industry professionals to include bricklayers, electricians, plumbers, framing contractors, painters, cabinetry carpenters, and more.
+Students also have the opportunity to job shadow with professionals outside of the construction focus, depending on their personal preferences once program modules are completed.
+Participants also earn their OSHA-10 certification and are afforded the opportunity to get First Aid/CPR certified as well.
+The occupational skills training component prepares youth to gain placement into career pathways and/or further education or training.

 Leadership Development